ofthesoul/todo-app/README.md

-This was created to learn firebase and react.
+This was created using react and firebase.

--Firebase & ReactJS (w/ hooks)
+*Firebase & ReactJS (w/ hooks)
--Real-time database
+*Real-time database
--Hosted on firebase
+*Hosted on firebase
--CRUD functionality
+*CRUD functionality
--Material-UI
+*Material-UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).